-Our principal competitors include: Fitness Quest, ICON Health & Fitness, Johnson Health Tech, Beach Body, American Telecast, Life Fitness, and Precor.
-We also compete with marketers of computer-based physical activity products, such as the Nintendo Wii[®] and Microsoft Xbox[®] Kinect[®], weight management companies, such as Weight Watchers, gym memberships and group fitness, such as cross-fit classes, each of which offers alternative solutions for a fit and healthy lifestyle.
+Our principal competitors include: ICON Health & Fitness, Johnson Health Tech, Peloton, Beach Body, American Telecast, Life Fitness, and Precor.
+We also compete with marketers of mobile device applications focused on fitness training and coaching on both iOS[®] and AndroidTM platforms, such as Workout: Gym exercise planner and NIKE[®] Training Club.
+Additional marketers of competitive products include the following: activity trackers and content-driven physical activity products, such as Garmin vivofit[®] and Fitbit[®]; computer-based recreation products, such as the Microsoft Xbox[®]; weight management companies, such as Weight Watchers; group fitness, such as cross-fit classes; and gym memberships, each of which offers alternative solutions for a fit and healthy lifestyle.